History of Hobart: Early 19th century

 He located major civic institutions, such as a hospital, barracks, new market, and a system of signal stations, which have left his imprint upon modern Hobart, and much of his planned works can still be seem today.
 In 1811, he planned for the settlement in Northern Van Diemen's Land to be administered from Hobart Town, instead of a separate sub-colony responsibility to Sydney.
 This was effective by June 1812, and upon his arrive in 1813, Thomas Davey became the first Lieutenant-Governor of both North and South Van Diemen's Land.

 Along with planning for a new grid of streets to be laid out, and new administrative and other buildings to be built, he ordered the construction of the Bond Store, which was completed in 1815, and commissioned the building of Anglesea Barracks, which opened in 1814, and is now the oldest continually occupied barracks in Australia.
 The Anglesea Barracks continued to be expanded with addition of a Hospital in 1818, a Drill Hall in 1824, a new Guard House in 1838, and new Military Gaol in 1846, all of which survive to the present.
 By 1818, the Mulgrave Battery had been built on Castray Esplanade, on the southern side of Battery Point upon the orders of Lieutenant-Governor William Sorell.
 Now Hobart Town had two basic fortifications.

 By 1814, several farms were already located outside the settlement proper.
 They were mostly centred upon land grants that the imperial government used to reward hard-working free settlers, or convicts who had served their sentences.
 In the first four years of the Hobart Town settlement (up to 1808), a total of only 2453 acre had been granted, mostly north, west and south of the Settlement.
 These grants were made in the areas that make up the modern Hobart Suburbs of Battery Point (Mulgrave Point), Sandy Bay (Queenborough), Dynnyrne, South Hobart, West Hobart, North Hobart, and New Town.

 No official grants were made in 1811, and 1812, due to the Rum Rebellion in Sydney.
 Despite this hiatus, by 1814 the area of land grants had reached 43077.5 acre, with a whopping 33,544.5 made in 356 grants in 1813 alone, Thomas Davey's first year as Lieutenant-Governor.
-The grants Davey issued were mostly in the districts of Clarence Plains east of the Derwent River), and in the Derwent Valley to the north of the settlement, but also included areas around Launceston.
+The grants Davey issued were mostly in the districts of Clarence Plains east of the River Derwent), and in the Derwent Valley to the north of the settlement, but also included areas around Launceston.
 This new group of citizens with personal land-holdings formed the basis of the newly established local society of landed gentry, despite many of them having had no previous upper-class background.